mrkbryn/scons-examples/README.md

 # SCons Examples

-A collection of example projects built with [SCons](https://www.scons.org)
+A collection of example projects built with [SCons](https://www.scons.org).
+Mostly for my own reference, but hopefully this may be of use to others getting started with SCons.